 Short Term Disability (STD) has two components; one being approx. a \$12,000 increase, which simply represents an increase in the cost of coverage, and the other, \$26,000, is to assist the employees who make more money than the \$700/week provided by STD.
 For example, someone making more than the \$700/week provided would have to utilize sick and/or vacation time.
 She stated the desire for employees of all different wage categories to get the same percentage of STD.
 That is something new, and something the Council will need to consider.
-When asked, Town Manager Cabanel stated if it is determined there is an illness that will go beyond the 5-day waiting period, STD insurance kicks in salary would come from sick and/or vacation time.
+When asked, Town Manager Cabanel stated if it is determined there is an illness that will go beyond the 5-day waiting period, STD insurance kicks in where an employee receives 70% (up to \$700) a week.
+The remainder to make up 100% of the weekly salary would come from sick and/or vacation time.
 Town Manager Cabanel noted an employee who makes less than \$700/week receives 100% of wages on STD.

-47 where an employee receives 70% (up to \$700) a week.
-The remainder to make up 100% of the weekly

 Overtime in the Fire Department has been increased by \$27,000, which relates to the increase in calls.
 It was reduced last year because of the 4 new firefighters (hired later than expected).
-The increase also

-6 represents increases in wages.
-Vice Chairman Rothhaus requested information on workers'

-7 compensation and overtime budgets for last year.
-Town Manager Cabanel noted workers'

-8 compensation, in general, is calculated by taking each category of employee, e.g., police with a high being at 100%, the Town is at 68%.
+The increase also represents increases in wages.
+Vice Chairman Rothhaus requested information on workers' compensation and overtime budgets for last year.
+Town Manager Cabanel noted workers' compensation, in general, is calculated by taking each category of employee, e.g., police with a high risk or office worker with lower risk.
+Each has its own category of cost.
+You take all wages, multiply them by those factors, and it is then modified based on the individual Town's experience.
+Rather than being at 100%, the Town is at 68%.
 The experience has been worse in the past year or so.
-The ratesfor the State categories increased.
+The rates for the State categories increased.

-9 risk or office worker with lower risk.
-Each has its own category of cost.
-You take all wages, multiply

-10 them by those factors, and it is then modified based on the individual Town's experience.
-Rather than 11 being at 100% the Termin at 68%.

 Councilor Albert questioned if the Town looks at the injuries that have occurred and for means of correcting any issues that be may be correlated to the injuries.
 Town Manager Cabanel spoke of the Joint Loss Safety Committee, which includes representation from Primex (insurance company).
-The

-17 committee reviews every claim and environment, and considers whether any practices can be modified auditors, and is based on the age of the current workforce.
+The committee reviews every claim and environment, and considers whether any practices can be modified or put in place to avoid future incidents.

+The amount under compensated absences is a figure that is determined by the Finance Director and auditors, and is based on the age of the current workforce.
 For employees reaching the age of retirement, monies are set aside to cover the cost to the Town should the individual(s) choose to retire, and a payout need to be made of accrued sick and vacation time.